 (b) grants Employment Office a non-exclusive licence to use those rights to provide the Services.

-If either party gives the other personal information (as defined in the Privacy Act 1988 (Cth)), the party in receipt of the personal information must comply with:
+If either party gives or arranges for another entity to give the other party personal information (as defined in the Privacy Laws), the party in receipt of the personal information must comply with:

 (b) the other parties reasonable directions for the protection of the personal information, including how it collects, holds, uses and discloses the information.

-7.1.
-The Client indemnifies Employment Office and its Personnel against any Damages they sustain or incur (directly or indirectly) because of:
+7.1 The Client indemnifies and holds harmless Employment Office and its Personnel against any Damages they sustain or incur (directly or indirectly) or proceeding seeking Damages arising out of:

 (a) a breach of this agreement by the Client; or

-(b) any negligent, unlawful or wilful act or omission of the Client or its Personnel in connection with this agreement including in relation to defamation, liable, slander of title, infringement of copyright, infringement of trademarks or names of publication titles, unfair competition, breach of Competition and Consumer or Fair Trading legislation, violations of rights of privacy, confidential information, licenses, loyalty rights or other intellectual property rights.
+(b) any negligent, unlawful or wilful act or omission of the Client or its Personnel in connection with this agreement including in relation to defamation, liable, slander of title, infringement of copyright, infringement of trademarks or names of publication titles, unfair competition, breach of consumer protection or employment standards legislation, violations of rights of privacy, confidential information, licences, loyalty rights or other intellectual property rights.

 8. Limitation of Liability

-8.1.
-Clause 8 does not exclude or modify any condition or warranty implied into this agreement, or any liability imposed on Employment Office, by law (including the Competition and Consumer Act 2010 (Cth)) if to do so would contravene the law or make any part of clause 8 void.
+8.1 Clause 8 does not exclude or modify any condition or warranty implied into this agreement, or any liability imposed on Employment Office, by law if to do so would contravene the law or make any part of clause 8 void.

 (a) unlimited for personal injury (including sickness & death);